Sonic Has Seen Better Days

 Sega’s Destructive Path

 It’s a crutch, much like Sonic as a brand is to Sega.
-So far, it’s made money, and is somehow still lucrative despite Sega’s earnest attempts to destroy it for the last several years.
-It’s time for complete and total overhaul; and it starts before it becomes too late.
+So far, it’s made money, and is somehow it’s still lucrative despite Sega’s earnest attempts to destroy it for the last several years.
+It’s time for complete and total overhaul before it becomes too late.

 This idea is what I think could potentially bring Sonic back to the status he once had.
 I hope something like this is employed (or really any other idea that could work), because I am tired of seeing this beloved character demeaned to some awful titles.